trans-travel/trans-travel/us/oh.md

  * Trans medical care is legal for adults and children.
  * Ohio has a religious exemption law that allows providers to deny some medical services.
- * If HB68 is passed, Ohio would ban transition care for youth and go beyond most other bans of care and explicitly protect conversion therapy of trans youth, including placing significant restrictions upon mental health care, puberty blockers, hormone therapy, and surgery.
+ * If HB68 is signed by the governor, Ohio would ban transition care for youth and go beyond most other bans of care including placing significant restrictions upon mental health care, puberty blockers, hormone therapy, and surgery.

 ## Child Custody / Abuse

  * Transition care is not specifically defined as child abuse
  * There is no sanctuary law preventing cooperation with other jurisdictions
+ * HB68, if signed by the governor, would explicitly protect anti-trans parents who are causing harm to trans youth.

 ## Relationship Recognition